IanKnop/SmartHomeUI/README.md

 The __Smart Home UI__ is a PHP/JavaScript based user interface for controlling devices via tablet (i.e. wall mounted) or web browser.
 Due to its modular design it can be used in a variety of use-cases in which users should be able to invoke actions (i.e. smart lighting) via graphical user interface.

+## Whats the difference to other UIs like VIS or OpenHAB

+The idea behind this application is to avoid complicated and unreliable designers with an overload of options while still providing a very professional and modern look & feel.
+Beside that very lean configuration JSON files that are easy to understand and to extend allow to build UIs quickly.

+Making the configuration files leaner yet more flexible is the central mission of this project and the main difference to other projects that focus particularly on visual design features.

 ## Getting Started / Preconditions

 To run this application it is mandatory that you fullfil following preconditions: